Vets-Who-Code/web-curriculum/week 11/README.md

 ### Conditional rendering

 Conditional rendering is just if/else statements.
 There are a few ways to conditionally render JSX.
+If you're conditionally rendering a component I'd recommend using [React router](https://reactrouter.com/)'s `<Switch>` and `<Route>` components.

 - Save a variable
 ```javascript